Property tax calendar

 - Tentative assessment roll is made available to the public

-- Assessment rolls must be available from the municipal website
+- Within ten days, assessment rolls must be available from the municipal website.

 - July 1 in most communities*